 - RSUs.
 RSUs granted under the LTIP vest over a period of four years, in the case of our executive officers, and five years, in the case of our other senior corporate leaders, practice leaders and other key revenue generators, in equal annual installments, beginning on the first anniversary of the date of grant.
-Vested RSUs are payable, at our election, in cash, shares of our common stock or any combination of the two. - PRSUs are payable based on the extent that certain performance targets are achieved over a performance period of at least one fiscal year.
+Vested RSUs are payable, at our election, in cash, shares of our common stock or any combination of the two. - PRSUs.
+PRSUs are payable based on the extent that certain performance targets are achieved over a performance period of at least one fiscal year.
 Each PRSU has a threshold, target and maximum performance level and payment amount, and if a PRSU's threshold performance level is not achieved over the PRSU's performance period, no payment is made under the PRSU.
 Historically, the performance criteria for these PRSUs have been based on revenue growth and average earnings margin metrics determined over the performance period.
 Generally, the amount payable under a PRSU vests in four equal annual installments, beginning on the first anniversary of the date of grant, except that all vesting is delayed until our compensation committee determines that the PRSU's performance conditions have been satisfied.
-We often refer to the number of shares of our common stock potentially issuable under the PRSU based on the outcome of its performance conditions as its "performance share number."
-The vesting of any portion of a PRSU's performance share number is subject to the continued employment of the PRSU's recipient on the vesting date.
-Vested portions of a PRSU's performance share number are payable, at our election, in cash, shares of our common stock or a combination of the two. - Stock options.
+We often refer to the number of shares of our common stock potentially issuable under the PRSU based on the outcome of its performance share number."
+The vesting of any portion of a PRSU's performance share number are payable, at our election, in cash, shares of our common stock or a combination of the two.

+• Stock options.
 Stock options granted under the LTIP vest over a period of four years in equal annual installments, beginning on the first anniversary of the date of grant, and have a ten-year term, if granted after July 12, 2017, and a seven-year term, if granted before that date.
 The stock options are granted with an exercise price equal to the fair market value of our common stock on the date of grant, and may have their exercise prices reduced only with the approval of our shareholders.